itrus/bash-scripts-NGS/iVAR/readme.md

 Alternatively, you can download and process FASTQ.GZ files with FastQC.
 1. Download FastQC (https://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc) and unpack it to /home/user/bin.
-2. Run qc.sh script.
+2. Run /main/qc.sh script.

 ## 4 Trimmomatic

-Copy-paste to a new working folder FASTQ.GZ files containing paired reads and trimmomatic.sh script.
+Copy-paste to a new working folder FASTQ.GZ files containing paired reads and /main/trimmomatic.sh script.
 Launch the script to proceed with Trimmomatic.
 - This workflow is only valid for the paired-ended reads (PE).
 You cannot use it for single-ended (SE) reads.
 - Default workflow parameters: ILLUMINACLIP:TruSeq3-PE-2.fa:2:30:10 LEADING:3 TRAILING:3 SLIDINGWINDOW:4:20 MINLEN:36.
 Adapt it in the trimmomatic.sh script if necessary.
 - Illimina HiSeq is using Phred33 quality scores and needs TruSeq3-PE-2.fa file from the Trimmomatic package for removing adaptors.
 Input files for adaptors may vary depending on the machine, etc. Check it each time.